Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 **Testing Kubernetes MongoDB Deployment**:

-Use FastAPI on VM4 to interact with MongoDB in the Kubernetes setup.
 Run unit and fuzz tests specifically targeting the Kubernetes-based MongoDB cluster.

 #### Step 3: Testing Framework and Verification on VM4